OSB Boards

 Wood-Based Panel Product

-Wood-based panel product contain a significant proportion of wood in the form of strips, veneers, chips, strands or fibres.
+Wood-based panel products contain a significant proportion of wood in the form of strips, veneers, chips, strands or fibres.
 The categories described in this Wood Information Sheet (WIS) are:

 Plywood